“Homemade yogurt is a healthy source of protein, calcium, magnesium, and other essential vitamins whose active bacterial cultures aid in digestion.”

 - Heat 1 quart of milk on the stove to 180 degrees F. (A thermometer helps to ensure food safety.)
 Let the milk cool to 110 degrees.

-- Add yogurt starter to a small bowl with about a cup of the cooled yogurt.
+- Add yogurt starter to a small bowl (there are directions on the starter bottle for how much to use) with about a cup of the cooled yogurt.
 Mix well and then using a whisk, add this to your larger batch of cooked milk.
-Or you can use the last spoonfuls of your most recent homemade batch of yogurt. (this doesn't make as thick of a yogurt either)
+This starter makes a nice and thick yogurt!

 - After the yogurt has thickened, cool the yogurt in the fridge and enjoy!